tsgates/arch-wiki-markdown/wiki/PeerGuardian_Linux.md

     WHITE_TCP_IN="0:79 81:65535"
     WHITE_UDP_IN="0:52 54:65535"

-> Firewall
+> Server

-Create /etc/systemd/system/pgl.service pasting the following to ensure that pgl only starts after all the rules have been properly set up.
-This example must be adapted to work with other firewalls (ufw, shorewall, etc.):

-    /etc/systemd/system/my-pgl.service
+systemd initialization of the system means that it's quite possible for a server to be briefly unprotected, prior to pgl launch.
+To ensure adequate protection, create a service file named after the original server (i.e. /etc/systemd/system/httpd.service and paste the following:

+    /etc/systemd/system/httpd.service

-    .include /usr/lib/systemd/system/pgl.service
+    .include /usr/lib/systemd/system/httpd.service

     [Unit]
-    After=iptables.service
+    Wants=pgl.service
+    After=pgl.service

 > LAN